HD-Prot: A Protein Language Model for Joint Sequence-Structure Modeling with Continuous Structure Tokens: The Proposed Method: HD-Prot

-\textbf{Intra-Token Categorical / Arbitrary Distribution Learning.} To accommodate the distinct characteristics of multimodal protein data, we introduce two intra-token learning channels: categorical prediction for protein sequence tokens and continuous-valued estimation for protein structure tokens.
+To accommodate the distinct characteristics of multimodal protein data, we introduce two intra-token learning channels: categorical prediction for protein sequence tokens and continuous-valued estimation for the structure tokens.
 As shown in Figure~\ref{fig:overview}.C, the partially masked sequence and structure tokens are fused at the input and processed through a protein language model (pLM):

-where the sequence tokens $ \vs^{{(t_s)}} $ are mapped to embeddings $ \vc_{\text{seq}} \in \mathbb{R}^{L \times d_{\text{hidden}}} $ via the pLM's embedding module, and the structure tokens $ \vs^{{(t_z)}} $ are transformed to $ \vc \in \mathbb{R}^{L \times d_{\text{hidden}}} $ via a layer normalization and a linear projection $ W_{\text{in}} \in \mathbb{R}^{d_{\text{struct}} \times d_{\text{hidden}}} $.
-A pLM receives the fused sequence-structure representation and produces the deeply integrated protein representation $ \vc $.
+where the sequence tokens $ \bm{s}^{{(t_s)}} $ are mapped to embeddings $ \bm{c}_{\text{seq}} \in \mathbb{R}^{L \times d_{\text{hidden}}} $ via the pLM's embedding module, and the structure tokens $ \bm{s}^{{(t_z)}} $ are transformed to $ \bm{c} \in \mathbb{R}^{L \times d_{\text{hidden}}} $ via a layer normalization and a linear projection $ W_{\text{in}} \in \mathbb{R}^{d_{\text{struct}} \times d_{\text{hidden}}} $.
+A pLM receives the fused sequence-structure representation and produces the deeply integrated protein representation $ \bm{c} $.
 Together, the element-wise summation operation and the shared language model position encoding guarantee \textit{residue-by-residue sequence-structure alignment}~\citep{hayes2025simulating}.

 Subsequently, the model learns to estimate the \textit{per-token distribution} through a reweighted cross-entropy loss and diffusion loss~\citep{li2024autoregressive} for sequence and structure tokens, respectively: